someobserver/recurgence/explanations/a/attractor/index.md

 - $d(p, q)$: geodesic distance between points $p$ and $q$
 - $dV_q$: volume element on the manifold

-The recursive force that draws meaning toward attractors is:
+The recursive force that pulls meaning toward these stable configurations is:

 $$F_i(p, t) = -\nabla_i \Phi(p, t)$$

 where $\nabla_i$ is the covariant derivative on the semantic manifold.

-Attractors are characterized by their potential energy landscape:
+Attractors are also characterized by their potential energy landscape:

 $$V(C_{\mathrm{mag}}) = \frac{1}{2}k(C_{\mathrm{mag}} - C_0)^2$$